Milad-Akarie/auto_route_library/README.md

 flutter packages pub run build_runner watch
 ```

-if you want the generator to run one time and exits use
+if you want the generator to run one time and exit, use

 ```terminal
 flutter packages pub run build_runner build